digiltd/oh-rtd-test/Insteon-PLM-Binding.md

     OPEN=open
     CLOSED=closed
     -=unknown

+'MAP(lock.map)`, which should go into the transforms directory and look like this:

+ON=Lock
+OFF=Unlock
+-=unknown

 If you have a garage door opener, see the I/O Linc documentation for the meaning of the `momentary` keyword (not supported/needed for other devices).